shassen14/MEEN689Project/README.md

 # MEEN 689 Project README

+## Team Members:
+- Akshay Sarvesh
+- DJ Franklin
+- Jadha Gunawan
+- Samir Hassen

-Please see the .txt file in the release for a list of team names and UINs.
+Please see the .txt file in the release for the corresponding UIN’s, which is emailed to sri@fastmail.fm

 ## How to run the code
 To run the code for our project, please get the v1.1 release of this project and run the  “EKF_code.m” file in Matlab.
 This function will generate all the necessary plots.
 The code uses “drive1.mat” for our raw sensor data.